It has been estimated that there are more than a hundred million people in the world learning a foreign language.

 SMALL PIECES - A SORT OF "DRIP-FEED" FOR LANGUAGE

-A "Script" is supplied to the customer once a month.
+Alternatively you can have the scripts delivered to a schedule : A script is supplied to the customer once a month.
 It contains ten shortish paragraphs (= Small Pieces)

 for translation or for reading aloud or whatever.